jhansi2135/aila-earth/README.md

 Our task was to create the marketplace for this platform, where suppliers and users could meet.

-Users, who could search for an optimal solution for carbon reduction from different list of suppliers
+Users, who could search for an optimal solution for carbon reduction from different list of suppliers.

 ## Getting Started with Create React App